New findings confirm Platelet Rich Plasma’s and Stem Cell’s ability to regrow meniscus tissue.

-In a new report – Investigators confirm findings that Stem Cell Therapy stimulates the regeneration of meniscal tissue.
-Specifically with regard to post-meniscectomy meniscus growth with stem cells.1
+In a new report investigating stem cell therapy – Investigators confirm findings that Stem Cell Therapy stimulates the regeneration of meniscal tissue.
+Specifically with regard to post-meniscectomy meniscus growth with stem cells.5

-This is an important finding in that surgery to repair meniscal tears may increase the risk of osteoarthritis and cartilage loss in some patients.
-The findings show that the decision for surgery requires careful consideration in order to avoid accelerated disease onset, researchers said.2
+These are important findings in that surgery to repair meniscal tears may increase the risk of osteoarthritis and cartilage loss in some patients.

-This is not new news – a landmark paper in 1948 that warned surgeons that removing the meniscus was causing arthritis.
+That meniscus surgery can cause osteoarthritis is is not new news – a landmark paper in 1948 that warned surgeons that removing the meniscus was causing arthritis.
 The surgeries continued.
-3
+6

 The rush to meniscus surgery was the gold standard of care because meniscus healing is at best limited.
 While the red zone meniscus, the outer portion has good regenerative properties because of good blood circulation – the inner portions including the middle region or red–white zone and the innermost white–white zone have poor intrinsic healing owing to their poor avascular nature or blood supply.
 But as research shows the consequences of meniscal surgery has lead to more conservative approaches being considered.
 See Meniscus repair using mesenchymal stem cells – a comprehensive review